 What's Special About the Radiation Therapy Service at Children’s?

 Children’s provides multidisciplinary care.
-We bring together teams of experts from many fields to decide the best treatment plan for each child.
+We bring together teams of experts from many fields to decide, with you, the best treatment plan for your unique child.
 This includes our use of radiation.

 He is one of many team members who work to make sure our radiation therapy service focuses on the special needs of children.

-We also have a full-time nurse dedicated to caring for our patients who come for radiation therapy.
-We have a pediatric recovery room, too, which is also staffed by a nurse.
+We have a full-time nurse dedicated to caring for our patients who come for radiation therapy a pediatric recovery room.

 Who Needs Radiation Therapy?

 About 50% to 60% of our young cancer patients get radiation.
-Most get it along with surgery and chemotherapy.
-Our service is an active one.
-About 130 of our patients had radiation therapy in 2005.
+Most get radiation in addition to surgery and chemotherapy.

 Some types of tumors respond well to radiation, and others do not.
 So it is not the right choice for all our young patients.

-We use radiation most often to treat brain tumors and sarcomas and we use it to prepare patients for a hematopoietic cell transplant.
+We use radiation most often to treat brain tumors and sarcomas (bone tumors), and we use it to prepare patients for a hematopoietic cell transplant.